 CHE 1221 General Chemistry II

 The second half of a university-parallel course in chemistry for the science or engineering major.
-Topics include states of matter, solutions, chemical reaction kinetics, chemical equilibrium, acid/base chemistry, electrochemistry and nuclear chemistry.
+Topics include liquids and solids, solutions, chemical reaction kinetics, chemical equilibrium, acid/base chemistry, electrochemistry, representative metals, metalloids and non-metals and organic chemistry.
 Four classroom hours, three lab hours per week.

 Division: Science, Mathematics and Engineering